himanshilalwani/applied-machine-learning/README.md

 ### Decision Trees
 This section contains the implementation of the decision tree algorithm.
 Decision trees are versatile algorithms that can be used for both classification and regression tasks.
 They construct a tree-like model of decisions based on features to predict the target variable.

+The Decision Tree algorithm is applied to two distinct datasets, each with specific characteristics and objectives.
+ - Iris Dataset: The Iris dataset is a well-known benchmark in the field of machine learning.
+It comprises three distinct classes, each corresponding to a different subtype of the Iris flower.
+The primary goal of this classification task is to predict the subtype of the Iris flower based on four distinct physical features: sepal length, sepal width, petal length, and petal width.
+ - Spambase Dataset: The Spambase dataset is utilized for a binary classification task centered around distinguishing between spam and non-spam email messages.
+The dataset leverages seven text-based features to represent each email message.

+To perform accurate classification using Decision Trees with continuous features, following key steps are involved:
+  - Binary Splits with Optimal Thresholds: Since both datasets feature continuous features, the Decision Trees are constructed using binary splits.
+This process involves identifying the optimal threshold values for each feature.
+Information gain is employed as the measure of node impurity during the split decision.
+  - Early Stopping Strategy: Instead of growing full trees, an early stopping strategy is implemented to prevent overfitting.
+The minimum number of instances required at a leaf node is controlled by a parameter known as nmin.
+To accommodate the dataset's size, nmin is defined as a percentage relative to the size of the training dataset.
+  - Cross-Validation for Accuracy

 ### K-means and Principal Component Analysis
 Here, you can find the implementation of the K-means clustering algorithm.
 K-means is an unsupervised learning algorithm that partitions data into K clusters based on their similarities.
 In this section, you will also find the implementation of Principal Component Analysis (PCA).
 PCA is a dimensionality reduction technique that transforms high-dimensional data into a lower-dimensional space while retaining most of the important information.